eebehuur13/Marv3/README.md

 - Trigger ingestion to chunk files (1.5k chars, 200-char overlap), embed with OpenAI, and write vectors into the configured Vectorize index.
 - Ask `/api/chat` questions that cite folder, file, and inclusive line ranges from retrieved chunks.
 - Explore the refreshed sidebar navigation (Home, Chat, Personal Files, Library, Inbox, Team Members, User Directory, User Profile, Following, Analytics, About) with staging views ready for upcoming features.
-- Manage folders and documents from the SPA with bulk actions (multi-select delete, private folder removal once empty).
-Private folders remain visible only to their owner; shared folders are readable org-wide but only the owner can upload, rename, or delete their contents.
+- Manage folders and documents from the SPA with bulk actions (multi-select delete, personal folder removal once empty).
+Visibility now supports three scopes: `personal` (only you), `team` (members of a given Marble team), and `organization` (everyone in the tenant).
+Owners keep write access while org/team members get read-only access unless explicitly granted.
+- Seed or upload an organization roster (`.txt`, one record per line) to provision accounts and mark admins/owners, then invite rostered users into teams from the Team Members view.
+- List, create, and manage teams directly from the SPA—adjust roles, revoke access, and monitor pending invites backed by the new D1 tables.
+- Search the user directory (name, email, username) using the Access-provisioned roster and Cloudflare Access metadata so you can quickly share files or add teammates to a team.
 - Inspect end-to-end retrieval with `/api/debug/*` routes (embed, query, file drill-down, vector stats).

 ## Requirements